|

 collection of symbols that portray the fact that Jesus has come, as

 predicted, from the root of Jesse.
-These symbols can be hung on a
+These symbols can be hanged on a

 small, literal tabletop-sized tree, or on a branch brought in from

 outside.
-They can be hung on small artificial trees made of wood or
+They can be hanged on small artificial trees made of wood or

 The symbolic ornaments -- which can vary from family to family -- can